drupol/not-a-number.io/_posts/dev/2019-02-21-php-composition-and-inheritance.md

 As you cannot extend a final class, the only way is to inject the final class as argument in the constructor of your class.

-In my article about [How to use PHP Traits](({{ site.baseurl }}{% post_url 2018-10-30-how-to-use-php-traits %})) I wrote a bit about it, it's not possible to inherit multiple objects at the same time, hence "using inheritance".
+In my article about [How to use PHP Traits]({% post_url 2018-10-30-how-to-use-the-php-traits %}) I wrote a bit about it, it's not possible to inherit multiple objects at the same time, hence "*using inheritance*".

 When you have a good composition mechanism, this is fully possible.